-Our vision was to build a banking franchise that would provide the economic engine for economic restoration to families, businesses and churches primarily in the African-American community.
+Our vision was to build a banking franchise that would provide the economic engine for economic restoration to families, businesses and churches primarily in economically challenged communities.
 To turn a community that has been neglected and devalued into an economic envy of the world.
 We were well on our way, but we ran out of time and capital, largely due to the 2008 mortgage crisis.

-The assets at the Lawndale location began to deteriorate rapidly, especially as homeowners began to default on their loans.
+During this economic crisis, the assets at the Lawndale location began to deteriorate rapidly, especially as homeowners began to default on their loans.
 Because of this, the regulators denied our request to open up our much-needed second location in Forest Park, which was part of our strategy for improving the banks financial performance and increasing capital.

-In attempts to save the bank, we went to private investors, to large banks, and even to the White House to get more funding but no one would invest.
+In attempts to save the bank, we went to regulators to get more time, hired consultants, and went to private investors, large banks, and even to the White House to get more funding but no one would invest.
 My wife, Veronica, and I even put in a significant portion of our life savings to keep the bank afloat because we believed in the mission.

-Covenant Bank closed in 2013, taken over by the federal regulators and sold to another minority bank based out of New Orleans.
+The results, Covenant Bank closed in 2013, taken over by the federal regulators and sold to another minority bank based out of New Orleans.